Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/05_að-vera.md

 Example 5: I talk.\
 Example 6: I talk**ed**.

 Irregular verbs do not follow a regular pattern like this.
 In English, *to be* and *to eat* are two examples of irregular verbs.
 These verbs are irregular because their past tense forms do not follow an expected pattern.
-To be is completely irregular; none of its conjugated forms match its infinitive form.

 Example 1: To be \
 Example 1: I am. \